saschagrunert/kubernix/README.md

 #### Cleanup

-The whole cluster gets automatically destroyed if you exit the bash session from the initial process:
+The whole cluster gets automatically destroyed if you exit the shell session from the initial process:

 ```
 > exit